NOAA-EMC/UMD-LETKF/README.md

 [2]: Miyoshi, T. (2005).
 Ensemble Kalman Filter Experiments with a Primitive-Equation Global Model.
 University of Maryland.
 Retrieved from [http://hdl.handle.net/1903/3046](http://hdl.handle.net/1903/3046)

-How to Build the LETKF Library on Theia
+How to Build the LETKF Library on Hera
 ----------
 ## Clone LETKF
 0. Set the CLONE_DIR: The directory where the system is cloned, user defined path